jaysonhabitan/cli-calculator-app/README.md

 ---
 #### How to run the Application?
-Assuming that you have already clone the repository, first you must open the project, then open the terminal under that project.
+Assuming that you have already clone the repository, first you must open the project, then open a terminal under this project.
 After that, please run this command to initialize the app:
 ```
 php artisan init:calculator